 The Baptists had contributed to the building of the Union Meeting House and had expected to have a quarter share of the monthly worship, but this never happened.
 When the Baptist minister left after two years, the Baptist interest was transferred to the Dutch Reformed.
 For a period of time, the Pine Plains Baptists worshiped at the Baptist church in nearby Bangall.

-The organization of a Baptist church in Pine Plains came about largely through the efforts of Alfred Brush, a tailor who lived in the old Graham log house (the Graham-Brush House today).
-In 1835, Brush and some neighbors had been baptized in the Shekomeko Creek at Hammertown, and in 1836 he hosted a meeting which incorporated the Baptist Society of Pine Plains with twenty-six members.
+The organization of a Baptist church in Pine Plains came about largely through the efforts of Alfred Brush (?-1872), a tailor who lived in the old Graham log house (the Graham-Brush House today).
+In 1835, Brush and some neighbors had been baptized in the Shekomeko Creek at Hammertown, and in 1836 he hosted a meeting which incorporated the Baptist Society of Pine Plains with 26 members.
 In 1837 the church was built on a lot purchased from Elijah B. Northrup.
 The church was nearly completed when it was destroyed by a tornado.
-With the assistance of other Baptist churches throughout the county, the church was rebuilt that same year.
+With the assistance of other Baptist churches throughout the county, the church was rebuilt early in 1838.
 The first minister was Elder Nathan D. Benedict, whose salary was $350 a year which included a house free of rent.

-When Alfred Brush died in 1872, the following memorandum was read in the church:
+When Alfred Brush died the following memorandum was read in the church:

 “Bro.
 Brush had been a very active deacon of the church from its organization.
 His piety like his mind was of a vigorous and unyielding stamp.
 He always did his own thinking, laid his own plans, and carried out as far as he could his conscientious and established conviction of duty.
 He loved the church next to his Saviour and gladly would he have made it a perfect church ‘without spot or wrinkle or any such thing’.
 For twenty years he had been an invalid, for five of the last nearly helpless.
 He saw without fear – with gladness even – his end approaching and met it in the vigor of faith and hope, aged eightsix.”